 Isn’t it time we started making technology do the work instead of technology making us do it?

-Krista is a Conversational Robotic Process Automation platform that connects to your existing DevOps toolchain and helps you orchestrate people.
+Krista is an intelligent automation platform that connects to your existing DevOps toolchain and helps you orchestrate people.
 It enables project sponsors, management, development, security, compliance, and operations teams to remove project delays associated with manual steps.
 By mimicking how we already communicate in conversations, Krista reduces wait times related to human-based verifications or approvals.
 Commands are precisely how you already seek information by conversing with colleagues and customers:

 - Use existing DevOps automation tools

 - Better orchestrated people and strengthen DevOps cultures

 - Automatically log compliance and security steps for auditing

 If you can converse, Krista will answer your question.
 By utilizing existing communication methods in the form of a conversation, you take advantage of how we already communicate.
 You won’t need expensive services and consulting projects.
 You won’t need to train.
 You won’t need to maintain documentation on how to make people understand the technology.
 You are enabling technology that understands people—your very own Star Trek episode.